Anshu202122/Containerized-Visualizer-with-CI-CD/README.md

 * Source code is checked out and built.
 * Docker image is built locally.
 * Docker image is pushed to Docker Hub.
-* Render pulls latest version from GitHub and updates the cloud deployment.
+* Render pulls latest version from Docker Hub and updates the cloud deployment.

 ## How to Test the Deployed Application